Film Criticism - Long Written Forms. Film Analysis, Essay and Review

 The entire course consists of 40 webinars, divided into three thematic blocks.
 A module dedicated to film criticism is followed by a course of the festival and journalistic skills.
 The third part is a story about the history of journalism devoted to Asian cinema.

-- the webinars can also be watched without registration.
+At the moment the webinars can be watched without registration.

 Participation in the course is free of charge.
 All webinars are conducted in English only – this is the working language of the whole course.